theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 	- **SID**: three-digit System ID (Property SID e.g.,  MSS) For more information, see [SAP Documentation: Load Balancing](https://help.sap.com/saphelp_nwpi711/helpdata/en/c4/3a644c505211d189550000e829fbbd/content.htm?no_cache=true).

+- connect via **WebSocket**
+	- **Host**: name or IP address of the SAP cloud system
+	- **Port**: port of the SAP cloud system, usually 443
+	- **Library**: directory of the SAP cryptographic library (can be downloaded in the SAP Service Marketplace)
+	- **Client PSE**: directory of the client .pse file, see [Knowledge Base Article: Create a Client PSE to connect to SAP Cloud Systems](https://kb.theobald-software.com/sap/create-personal-security-senvironment)

+{: .box-note }
+**Note:** When connecting to an SAP cloud system via *WebSocket*, activate the checkbox **User name is alias** in [Plain Authentication](#plain-authentication).
+This is necessary, because the connection to SAP cloud systems, requires the name of an internet user alias instead of an SAP username.

 #### Access via SAP Router